 You could never let your guard down, or let your attention wander.
 The stakes, and the unrelenting stress, were enormous.

 Given these circumstances, it was hardly surprising or remarkable that Sledge found himself sobbing on his helmet 15 days into the ordeal.
-Breaking down psychologically would prove to be common part of the experience of Peleliu, and some men never recovered and had to be pulled off the line.
+Breaking down psychologically would prove to be a common part of the experience of Peleliu, and some men never recovered and had to be pulled off the line.
 But, characteristic to the resilience Sledge would demonstrate throughout the war, he soon pulled himself together and returned to his position as a 60mm mortarman.

 He didn’t know it, but he was in fact only at the halfway point of his time on the island.
 For two more weeks, Sledge would struggle through the same brutalizing, harrowing pattern of combat: “a constant movement of one weary, depleted Marine company being relieved by another slightly less weary, depleted company.
 We seemed to rotate from one particularly dangerous part of the line to one slightly less so and back again continuously.”